Erasmus+

 - letter of acceptance in which the host institution confirms the acceptance of the participant for the mobility where it is stated that they understand the health state of the participant

-There are three types of application:
+There are three types of applications:

 - variant I: a simple type of application for up to 3 000 EUR for a foreign trip.
 Money is provided for example for: